metapsy-project/metapsyDocs/content/data-preparation/format/_index.en.md

 ***

 All Metapsy databases are provided as "rectangular", **wide-format** datasets.
-This means that each row in a dataset corresponds with the results of one treatment arm comparison (e.g. cognitive-behavioral therapy versus waitlist).
+This means that each row in a dataset corresponds with the results of one trial arm comparison (e.g. cognitive-behavioral therapy versus waitlist).

 Metapsy databases only contain evidence from randomized-controlled trials (RCTs).
-Therefore, if an RCT only contained two groups and only one relevant outcome, this means that the trial will only contribute one row to the dataset.
+If an RCT only contained two groups and only one relevant outcome, this means that the trial will only contribute one row to the dataset.

 Of course, it is also possible for RCTs included in a database to provide more than one row; for example because the study was a **multi-arm trial**.
 In a multi-arm trial with $a$ arms, there are $\\frac{a!}{2!(a-2)!}$ unique trial arm comparisons.
 Therefore, there will be one row for each unique trial arm comparison included in the data.